Sale of properties in Maasbommel Wamel

 • (Local) architects;

-• An architectural historian or someone from the monuments committee;
+• An architectural historian or a member of the historic preservation committee;

 • Local real estate agent(s)